Hopper debuts ‘Flex Watch,’ a personalized flight deal finder for flexible travel dates

 Hopper’s app has also grown to over 17 million installs, per App Annie data, compared with the 10 million-plus announced in December.

-That growth is due to Hoppers’ continual release of features like this – all the things you wish a travel app would do for you, like explaining those confusing airline fees associated with the new class of “basic” fares, for example, or telling you how to tweak your dates or airports to save more money.
+That growth is due to Hopper’s continual release of features like this – all the things you wish a travel app would do for you, like explaining those confusing airline fees associated with the new class of “basic” fares, for example, or telling you how to tweak your dates or airports to save more money.

 Flex Watch is rolling out now to iOS now and will come to Android in the near future, the company says.
 You may not see the feature yourself right away, we’re told, because the rollout is staged while the backend is being scaled up.
 But it should arrive soon.